zakiabashir/Ecommerce-Hackathon/README.md

 ## Features
 - **Dynamic Navbar**: A multi-layered navbar with announcement bar, logo, search functionality, and navigation links.
 - **Hero Carousel**: Auto-sliding product showcase with manual navigation controls , which is dynamic .
+- **theme**: Custom theme toggle button to switch theme from black to white and vice versa
 - **Product Grids**: Multiple sections showcasing featured, latest, discounted, and categorized products with hover effects and shadow animations and all products are dynamic .
 - **Dynamic Pages**: Includes detailed product pages, blog lists, shop grids, cart and checkout pages, and more , by clicking on the product you can see the details of the product which has multiple images and colors and sizes and you can add to cart and checkout.
 - **Zoom Functionality**: Zoom in on product images on hover and open a detailed modal view of the product for a closer look.
 - **Add-to-Cart Functionality**: Add products to the cart, and dynamically display the cart items.
 When the cart is empty, a message like "Your cart is empty" will be shown.
 - **Redux for State Management**: Centralized cart management using Redux to handle actions like adding, removing, and clearing items from the cart.
-- **Newsletter Section**: Showcase the brands you're working with, such as Mestonix, Pure, etc.
+- **Newsletter Section**: Showcase the brands we're working with, such as Mestonix, Pure, etc.
+- **ai chatbot** : implemented personalized ai chatbot to help customers through out the whole shopping journey
 - **Footer**: Organized links to pages, customer care, categories, and social media.

 ## Components Overview